guitarrapc/githubactions-lab/README.md

 **do not trigger push on pull_request**

-In this example `push` will trigger only when `master`, default branch, this means push will not run when `pull_request` synchronize event was emmited.
+In this example `push` will trigger only when `main`, default branch, this means push will not run when `pull_request` synchronize event was emmited.
 Simple enough for almost usage.

 ```yaml